-Just over 4 months has past since I talked about the Atom Text Editor Project Ending.
+Just over 11 months has past since I talked about the Atom Text Editor Project Ending.
 Since then the Atom project has now been archived, and new hope has been started with a fork of Atom called Pulsar.
 As I predicated I knew this would happen, and I wouldn’t surprise me if there will be a few more.
 When the community loves the software they use, it’s open source, and a demand for a new text editor builds people will come together to make it happen.
 Free open source software is the beauty of what allows for the freedom of choice to continue building off of what was previously existing.

 |Cross-platform Editing||Pulsar works across operating systems.
 Use it on OS X, Windows, or Linux.|

-|File system browser||Easily browse and open a single file, a whole project, or multiple projects in one window.|
+|File System Browser||Easily browse and open a single file, a whole project, or multiple projects in one window.|

-|Multiple panes||Split your Pulsar interface into multiple panes to compare and edit code across files.|
+|Multiple Panes||Split the interface into multiple panes to compare and edit code across files.|

 I’ve not gone in to the areas of community to see what activity is going on, but I’m happy to see a variety of options are already available.
 It’s wonderful to see that the project has chosen to be on Mastodon, which I will happily follow.